MicrochipTech/PIC32MZW1_AnyCloud/README.md

 2. The device enumerates as a mass storage device (**_MSD_**).

 3. All the configurations on the device will be done using AT Cmds via the UART.
-The details regarding the supported AT CMDs is given in [AT Command Reference Document](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud/doc/ATCommandReference.docx)
+The details regarding the supported AT CMDs can be found in the document ATCommandReference.docx in the "doc" folder

 4. Configure the home AP credentials using the AT Cmds